idanntriage/idann_triage/README.md

 [MIDS-Capstone-EHR-ED-Care](https://github.com/r-hopper/MIDS-Capstone-EHR-ED-Care).
 The code was re-factored for easy reading and replication, keeping model's architecture and performance levels.

 The table below lists the notebooks that can be executed in the specified order to replicate results.
-We are also providing unix scripts to execute the whole pipeline automatically.

 ## Pre-Processing and Exploratory Data Analysis (EDA)